zd3nik/SubSim/protocol.md

                       |    dir   = The direction of the adjacent square to deploy to.
                       |            N = north, E = east, S = south, W = west
                       |
-                      |  NOTE: If you deploy a mine to a square that is occupied by one or more
+                      |  NOTE: If you deploy a charged mine to a square that is occupied by one or
-                      |        objects the mine will detonate (in the destination square).
+                      |        more objects the mine will detonate (in the destination square).
     ------------------|---------------------------------------------------------------------------
     R|tn|id|dir|dist  |  Move the specified submarine 2 or more squares in the specified direction
                       |  using its sprint engine.